godzillachan/plausible/README.md

   --offset OFFSET  offset into cryptographic key
 ```

-By *blessing* our PDZ, we are opening the *plausibly-deniable zone* with the tuple
+By *blessing* the PDZ, you will open the *plausibly-deniable zone* with the tuple
-(header, key, key-offset) as well as creating a filesystem on it.
+(header, key, key-offset) as well as create a filesystem on it.
 Since only
 you know this tuple, it will be extremely difficult for an adversary to determine
 the correct tuple via brute-force attacks.